 Welcome!

-People who want to discuss the individual fisheries listed below must call or email this area fisheries office during February.
+People who want to discuss the individual fisheries listed below must use the contact information listed below during February and March.
 Your observations and comments will be considered as updates begin on these fisheries lake management plans.

 Comments from people interested in the health and quality of Minnesota’s fisheries are a critical part of the DNR’s fisheries lake management planning process.
 These plans establish fisheries management goals and objectives for each lake and guide the work fisheries biologists do each year.

 Clicking lake links below take you to LakeFinder, where you can find various lake specific information, including past fisheries surveys.
-To submit input or learn more about each lake’s management plan, please contact this area office.
+To submit input or learn more about each lake’s management plan, please use the contact information listed below for each lake.

 How you can help